slowlane112/Esp32-Game-and-Watch/gandw_single_screen/README.md

 # Description
-An demo program using minimal code to run a single screen game and watch rom on an esp32s3 via LCD Game Emulator.
+A demo program using minimal code to run a single screen game and watch rom on an esp32s3 via LCD Game Emulator.

 ![Parachute](../assets/parachute.jpg)